What triggers hereditary

 - Minor trauma, surgery or dental procedure

 - Hormonal influences, like menstruation or using a contraceptive containing estrogen

-- Mechanical pressure from physical activities like mowing the lawn or using scissors
+- Mechanical pressure from physical activities, like mowing the lawn or using scissors

 Keep in mind that HAE attacks can also happen without warning or an obvious trigger.
-That can make it difficult to predict when an attack is coming, so it’s always important to have a plan in place in case of an unexpected emergency.
+This can make it difficult to predict when an attack is coming, so it’s always important to have a plan in place in case of an unexpected emergency.